agvim/cfg-xfce4-terminal/README.md

-# xfce4-terminal-cfg: The default xfce4-terminal configuration
+# cfg-xfce4-terminal: The default xfce4-terminal configuration

 This is a homeshick configuration repository.
 See https://github.com/andsens/homeshick

-Configuration consists of
+Configuration consists in

 In Edit -> Preferences... -> Colours,
 sets them as the approximate value (right value is the correct solarized value,